 So what do you think of our list?

-We believe that one of these espresso makers will do just the trick if you are ready to get something more out of your coffee drinking that you have not experience before, at least at home.
+We believe one of these espresso makers will be just the trick if you are ready to get something more out of your coffee drinking that you have not experienced before, at least at home.

 Why head to a coffee shop every time you want something other than basic coffee?
 With one of these handy machines, you can bring the coffee shop right into your kitchen.
 If you do, we guarantee you will never look back.